databrary/policies/jobs/webdev.md

 ### Summary

 The Databrary project seeks a motivated and flexible developer to help build a web-based data library.
-You will work with users and other developers to design and build the front end UI and tools to enable behavioral researchers to collaborate, store, explore, and access research datasets.
+You will work with users and other developers to design and build the front end UI and back end tools to enable behavioral researchers to collaborate, store, explore, and access research datasets.

 Databrary (databrary.org) is a web-based data library where scientists who collect and analyze video will store and share their data openly with other researchers.
 Databrary's leaders, based at New York University and Penn State, have been funded by the U.S. National Science Foundation (NSF) and the National Institutes of Health (NIH) to create the Databrary data library, improve an existing free, cross-platform video coding and analysis tool (datavyu.org), and build a desktop lab/data management tool to make data sharing easy and convenient.